caran/SecureGateway/README.md

 Also the 10+ page tutorial has been released.
 See the doc folder in this repository.

+The paper "Secure Gateway – A concept for an in-vehicle IP network bridging the infotainment and the safety critical domains" was presesented at the ESCAR2015 USA conference.
+The paper is found in the doc folder.

 For more information, please contact caranopensource at semcon.com